kmsmith137/ch_vdif_assembler/README.md

   of the examples in `site/` (or just symlink one of these examples to `./Makefile.local`)

-- You should now be able to compile with
+- You should now be able to compile with `make all install`.

+- If you want to run some unit tests:
 ```
-    make
-    make install
+./test-timestamp-unwrapper
+./test-kernels
+./test-downsampled-intensity
+./run-vdif-assembler -u
 ```

-- To try it out, run the executable ./run-vdif-assembler and follow the instructions!
+- To try it out, run the executable `./run-vdif-assembler` and follow the instructions!

 - A performance puzzle: the assembly-language-kernel-enabled